Todo sobre el Art Nouveau

 Art Nouveau painting and the high arts

-Few styles can claim to be represented in almost all forms of visual and material media as completely as Art Nouveau.
-In addition to those who worked mainly in graphics, architecture and design, Art Nouveau has some outstanding representatives in painting, such as the Vienna secessionist Gustav Klimt, known for Hope II and The Kiss (both 1907-08), and Victor Prouvé in France.
+Few styles can claim to be represented in nearly all forms of visual and material media as fully as Art Nouveau.
+In addition to those who worked mainly on graphics, architecture and design, Art Nouveau has some prominent representatives in painting, such as the Vienna Secessionist Gustav Klimt, known for Hope II and The Kiss (both 1907-08), and Victor Prouvé in France.

 Klimt's Hope II - Art Nouveau